 When it comes to Google Ads location targeting, you can also use radius targeting, in case you want to target a group of people located in a specific physical location.
 That way, your campaign will be more focused and you will not waste your efforts, not to mention your money, on targeting people who will not be interested in your products or services.

 Since mobile use is at its peak, it goes without saying that you need to make sure that you optimize your Google Ads campaign for mobile devices.
 Given the small screen size of mobile devices, you should make sure your ad copies are concise, so that you can immediately give your target customers what they want.
 Therefore, avoid long-tail keywords when creating dedicated mobile ads.

 What’s incredibly important is to make sure that your landing pages are optimized for mobile devices as well because, if they are not mobile-friendly, there’s really no point in targeting mobile users whom you will not provide with great user experiences when they click through and come to check the offer from your ad on your website.

-Therefore, make sure you go to the targeting options in your AdWords and simply exclude mobile apps from your campaign.
+Therefore, make sure you go to the targeting options in your Google Ads and simply exclude mobile apps from your campaign.

-AdWords can be a very complicated platform for beginners so, if you are one, all of the aforementioned tips are certainly very helpful.
-There is much more stuff that you can do in AdWords in order to optimize your campaign, but these tips are definitely more than enough to give you a sense of direction and help you generate sales and revenue with your ads.
+Google Ads can be a very complicated platform for beginners so, if you are one, all of the aforementioned tips are certainly very helpful.
+There is much more stuff that you can do in Google Ads in order to optimize your campaign, but these tips are definitely more than enough to give you a sense of direction and help you generate sales and revenue with your ads.